cucumber/split-java/README.md

 ## Production code design

-Your production code must be designed in such a way that it can use a `io.split.client.SplitClient` passed to it, rather than creating its own instance.
+Your production code must be designed in such a way that a `io.split.client.SplitClient` can be passed to it, rather than creating its own instance.
 This is so that we can pass it the `splitClient` instantiated and configured by Cucumber.